ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The traditional job description has a brief description of what the role will do, followed by a bulleted list of requirements for the candidate.
 I encourage you to write more than that.
 Rather than focusing on what a successful candidate will do in a particular role, think through the purpose the role serves.
 What outcomes does the role drive?
 What kind of impact do you expect from this role in three, six, or twelve months?
 You may or may not want to publish the answer to these questions as part of the job description, but the exercise of going into detail on expectations will prove valuable nonetheless.

 Socialize the answers to these questions with other leaders at your organization and ensure they agree with the answers.
 Don't be surprised if you get significant feedback on the first version of the responsibilities and outcomes of a role.
 At most startups, before a headcount is formally opened, there is a high-level, unstructured conversation around a specific title.
 Oh, we need to hire a senior JavaScript backend engineer.
-Theact of writing and socializing the job description enables your team to get precise about what the company really needs, so it's natural that you'll need to do a few revisions.
+The act of writing and socializing the job description enables your team to get precise about what the company really needs, so it's natural that you'll need to do a few revisions.

-#### Job Descriptions as an Advertisement
+#### Job Descriptions Advertisements

 Everything your company posts publicly is a reflection of your culture and brand.
 A job description is no exception.
 The job description targets the single most valuable customer of that culture and brand: your employees, present and future.
 Ideally, the right candidate someone who not only meets your job requirements but who is also a great culture fit reads your job description and is excited about both the role and the company itself.